carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 Past experience = the specific data the model was "trained" on.
 This means that the vectors extracted from the model will reflect, on average, how words are used in a specific text.
 For example, notice how in the example sentences given above, the word "outside" tends to be surrounded by words associated with the outdoors.

 ### 4. The learned features or vecotrs are essentially black boxes, lacking direct interpretability.
 The learned vectors create useful and meaningful representations of words, capturing semantic relationships based on word co-occurrences.
 However, these vectors represent abstract features learned from the surrounding context of words in the training data, and are not directly interpretable.
-Still, once we have language mapped to a quantitative space, we can compare things on a relative scale (e.g., what is the cosine similarity between the vectors representing "dog" and "wolf"?
-What about "dog" and "cat"?).
+Still, once we have language mapped to a numerical space, we can compare things on a relative scale and ask questions like:
+* **Semantic Change Over Time**: How have the meanings of words evolved over different historical periods?
+By training Word2Vec models on texts from different time periods, researchers can analyze how word embeddings change over time, revealing shifts in semantic usage.
+* Authorship Attribution: Can Word2Vec be used to identify the authors of anonymous texts or disputed authorship works?
+By comparing the word embeddings of known authors' works with unknown texts, researchers can potentially attribute authorship based on stylistic similarities.
+For example works, see [Agrawal et al., 2023](https://arxiv.org/pdf/2209.11717.pdf) and [Liu, 2017](https://arxiv.org/pdf/1704.00177v1.pdf).
+* **Authorship Attribution**: Word2Vec has been applied to authorship attribution tasks (e.g., [Tripto and Ali, 2023](https://arxiv.org/abs/2310.16972)
+* **Comparative Analysis of Multilingual Texts**: Word2Vec enables cross-lingual comparisons.
+Researchers have explored multilingual embeddings to study semantic differences between languages (e.g., [Heijden et al., 2019](https://arxiv.org/pdf/1912.10169.pdf)).
+* **Studying Cultural Concepts and Biases**: Word2Vec helps uncover cultural biases in language.
+Researchers have examined biases related to race, religion, and colonialism (e.g., [Petreski and Hashim, 2022](https://link.springer.com/article/10.1007/s00146-022-01443-w))

+## Preliminary Considerations
+In determining whether or not Word2Vec is a suitable embedding method for your research, it's important to consider the following:
+* Relevance: Does examining the relationships and meanings among words serve as a guideline for your research?
+Are you able to pinpoint specific terms or clusters of terms that encapsulate the broader conceptual realms you are investigating?"
+* Data Quality: Ensure that your text corpus is of high quality.
+Garbage or noisy data can adversely affect Word2Vec embeddings.
+* Corpus Size: Word2Vec performs better with larger corpora.
+Having substantial text data improves the quality of learned word vectors.
+* Domain-Specific Data Availability: Choose a dataset relevant to your DH research.
+If you’re analyzing historical texts, use historical documents.
+For sentiment analysis, domain-specific data matters.

 ## Exploring Word2Vec in Python
 With that said, let's see what we can do with meaningful word vectors.
 The pre-trained model we loaded earlier was trained on a Google News dataset (about 100 billion words).
 We loaded this model as the variable ```wv``` earlier.
 Let's check the type of this object.